AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/submitting-code/submitting-your-first-pull-request.md

 We use [commitlint](https://commitlint.js.org/#/./?id=getting-started) to check the commit message style.
 You could follow the [instructions](https://commitlint.js.org/#/guides-local-setup) to install `commitlint` in local.
 Install `commitlint` in local enable you to check the commit message is valid or not why you type `git commit xxx`.

+> Don't install commitlint in appflowy working directory.
+You should install it to your working directory otherwise you may add lots of files.
+For example, the package.json and node_modules folder.
+>
 > There is no need to configure the commitlint and add the hooks because it was done.

 **macOS**: